japila-books/apache-spark-internals/docs/SparkContext.md

 SparkContext may have a core:ContextCleaner.md[ContextCleaner] defined.

-ContextCleaner is created when ROOT:spark-SparkContext-creating-instance-internals.md#_cleaner[SparkContext is created] with ROOT:configuration-properties.md#spark.cleaner.referenceTracking[spark.cleaner.referenceTracking] configuration property enabled.
+`ContextCleaner` is created when `SparkContext` is created with ROOT:configuration-properties.md#spark.cleaner.referenceTracking[spark.cleaner.referenceTracking] configuration property enabled.

 == [[getPreferredLocs]] Finding Preferred Locations (Placement Preferences) for RDD Partition